American arrested in Turks and Caicos over ammo found in bag gets suspended sentence of 52 weeks

 An American tourist who was arrested in the Turks and Caicos Islands for possessing ammunition was given a suspended sentence of 52 weeks on Friday and left the British territory following a monthslong ordeal, a spokesperson posted to social media.
 The spokesperson for Bryan Hagerich of Pennsylvania initially said the sentence was 52 months long and then corrected the length of the sentence.

 Hagerich was one of several Americans facing a potential mandatory minimum sentence of 12 years in prison on ammunition charges in Turks and Caicos.
 According to spokesperson Jonathan Franks, the judge found that the case had exceptional circumstances and that the lengthy sentence would be arbitrary.
-The father of two, who also had to pay a $6,700 fine, was heading back to the U.S. by Friday afternoon, Franks said.
+The father of two, who also had to pay a $6,700 fine, landed in Pittsburgh late Friday night, where he was met by his family, along with Democratic Sen. John Fetterman of Pennsylvania and Republican Rep. Guy Reschenthaler.

+Before leaving the islands, Hagerich told reporters he was elated with the outcome of his case.

+"This is what we've been waiting for for the last 101 days, and to experience this here and eight short hours to be home and hug my kids, it's the best day," Hagerich said.

 Hagerich had pleaded guilty to possessing 20 rifle rounds, according to the Turks and Caicos government.
 He was arrested in February when the ammunition was found in his checked bag, and he said he spent eight nights in jail before he was released on bail.